Ask the right questions

 Health insurers in Australia must be registered under the Private Health Insurance (Prudential Supervision) Act 2015.

 Use this online tool to compare policies.
 Select an insurer and choose your options on the policies tab.
-Choose a policy from the list to see the standard information statement.
+Choose a policy from the list to see the private health information statement.
 Because all health insurers must use this format it is easier to compare policies from different suppliers.

 Your circumstances can changes at any time.
 You might: